 Lumbering was a major industry in Mackinaw City from around 1880 to 1930.

-Greg Harwick, one of our members, volunteered to turn the saw into a sawmill.
+Board member Greg Harwick volunteered to turn the saw into a sawmill.
 He bought discarded highway sign posts, cut them, and built the framework.
 He also constructed the building.
 All of this he donated, including the labor.
 This year he intends to finish the construction and get the saw working, using the power of a large tractor.
 Ultimately we will have a historic engine powering our sawmill and use it to cut timbers for our many projects.

 Return visits to our village will ensure you will see the sawmill working.